 10. Egg Breaker/Smeller

 The smell of rotten eggs has to be one of the least pleasant, most vomit-inducing aromas known to mankind.
-It’s no coincidence that the sulphuric pong is the main ingredient in stink bombs, an enduring favourite of school pranksters.
+It’s no coincidence that the sulfuric pong is the main ingredient in stink bombs, an enduring favorite of school pranksters.
 Yet there are people out there who are actually paid to sniff out this sickening stink.